blank'/>

 Canon EOS Ra, EF16-35mm f/2.8L II USM Lens, f/2.8, ISO 25600, 13 sec.
 Post processing: Photoshop and Topaz AI.

-This photo was done at midnight about 1 hour after a snowstorm had passed through the area.
+This photo was taken at midnight about 1 hour after a snowstorm had passed through the area.
 The snow on the dunes provided a striking contrast against the dark night sky, creating a dramatic and almost otherworldly atmosphere.

 It was a moment that I will never forget, and a photo that I will treasure for years to come.
 I feel so lucky to have been able to capture this photo, and I hope that it inspires others to get out there and explore the wonders of our natural world.